jh3nd3rs0n/argmatey/README.md

 ArgMatey is a Java annotation-based iterator-style command line arguments parser with completely customizable provided program usage and help.

+**Disclaimer:** ArgMatey is a hobby project and is currently subject to breaking changes.
+ArgMatey is currently not production ready but it aims to be.

 ## Contents

 -   [Features](#features)